 Professor Rutschman joined the SLU LAW faculty in 2018.
 She teaches and writes in the areas of health law, intellectual property, innovation in the life sciences, and law and technology.

-Professor Rutschman has published and presented widely on topics related to emerging biotechnologies, biobanking, artificial intelligence, and e-health.
+Professor Rutschman has published and presented widely on topics related to innovation in biotechnologies, artificial intelligence, robotics, telemedicine and e-health.
 In 2015-16, she consulted for the World Health Organization on the development of the Ebola and Zika vaccines.
 In 2017, she was named a Bio IP Scholar by the American Society of Law, Medicine & Ethics, and in 2018 she was named a Health Law Scholar by the same institution.